 Privacy laws typically focus on regulating the collection, storage, and processing (usage) of people’s data, ranging from personal data such as name and device identifiers to more sensitive data like health or racial information.
 Although laws protecting the most sensitive data have existed for some time, the General Data Protection Regulation (GDPR) — the world’s most sweeping, comprehensive privacy legislation — set the precedent for granting people control over their most basic data, including data companies collect online.
 Most notably, the GDPR provides consumers with the right to access, delete, and edit their consumer data in a company’s possession.

 While the GDPR led the wave of new and updated privacy laws across the globe, the GDPR and current U.S. privacy laws have some distinct differences.
 For example, the GDPR heavily emphasizes the requirement of capturing consent before using consumer data.
 U.S. privacy laws tend to focus more on easy, accessible opt-out rather than just consent.
 In other words, U.S. standards focus on giving consumers the ability to stop unwanted use of their data rather than putting all of the information in front of the consumer — an approach that has led to a phenomenon dubbed by some as “consent spam” in the European Union.
-However, Virginia, Colorado, and Connecticut have bucked this trend with respect to use of sensitive data, which now needs an opt-in from consumers.
+However, Virginia, Colorado, and Connecticut have bucked this trend with respect to the use of sensitive data, which now needs an opt-in from consumers.

 Both the CCPA/CPRA and VCDPA give consumers the right to know what personal information a business collects about them, the option to have that information deleted, and the ability to opt out of having that information sold.
 California’s privacy law also applies to data sharing, while Virginia’s gives consumers the ability to opt out of profiling and targeted ads.